| Title: | ICES category 3 empirical harvest control rules |

 Additional arguments.
 Not currently used. |

-).
-The functions then finds those years where the indicator values is above 1, indicating that the fishing pressure is likely below Fmsy, extracts the corresponding (relative) harvest rate values for these years, and returns the average of these values as the target harvest rate.
-Alternatively, years can directly be specified with the argument yr_ref
+Usually, this functions is used by providing a time series of (relative) harvest rate values (see HR) and a length-based indicator based on the mean catch length (see f).
+The functions then finds those years where the indicator values are above 1, indicating that the fishing pressure is likely below Fmsy, extracts the corresponding (relative) harvest rate values for these years, and returns the average of these values as the target harvest rate.

-and the target harvest rate is then calculated as the average of the (relative) harvest rates for these years.
-See the ICES technical guidelines (ICES, 2022) for details.
+Alternatively, years can directly be specified with the argument yr_ref and the target harvest rate is then calculated as the average of the (relative) harvest rates for these years.
+See the ICES technical guidelines (ICES, 2025) for details.

 For application in ICES, the target harvest rate should only be calculated in the first year the chr rule is used and the same value used in subsequent years.